dtinth/automatron/README.md

 It’s a great way to practice coding and improve problem solving skills.
 And it helps make life more convenient!

-It is written in JavaScript and runs on [webtask.io](https://webtask.io/) platform.
+It is written in TypeScript and runs [Google App Engine Node.js Standard Environment](https://cloud.google.com/appengine/docs/standard/nodejs/).

 ## features